Scientific Name

 Wisteria sinensis is a woody deciduous perennial climbing vine that grows up to 100 feet (30 m) long over supporting trees by counterclockwise-twining stems.
 Leaves are shiny green, pinnately compound, up to 12 inches (30 cm) long, with 9 to 13 oblong leaflets, each up to 2.4 inches (6 cm) long.

 The flowers are lavender to purple, produced on up to 8 inches (20 cm) racemes before the leaves emerge in spring.
-They on each raceme open simultaneously before the foliage has expanded.
+They open simultaneously on each raceme before the foliage has expanded.
 The flowers have a distinctive fragrance similar to that of grapes.
-The fruit is a flattened, brown, velvety, bean-like, up to 4 inches (10 cm) long pod with thick, disk-like seeds up to 0.4 inches (1 cm) in diameter spaced evenly inside.
+The fruit is a flattened, brown, velvety, bean-like pod, up to 4 inches (10 cm) long, with thick, disk-like seeds up to 0.4 inches (1 cm) in diameter, spaced evenly inside.

 The most important factor to consider when growing Wisteria is location.
 Wisteria is a twining vine that requires sturdy support and regular pruning to keep it under control.
-Open areas surrounded by a lawn that can be easily mowed are ideal for growing Wisteria.
+Open areas surrounded by an easy-to-mow lawn are ideal for growing Wisteria.

-Wisteria doesn't fair well in the cold, so ensure it receives plenty of sunlight.
-This vine requires deep, fertile soil that is somewhat moist but will tolerate many soil conditions.
+Wisteria doesn't fare well in the cold, so ensure it receives plenty of sunlight.
+This vine requires deep, fertile soil that is somewhat moist, but it tolerates a wide range of soil conditions.

 While Wisteria is great for covering an arbor or pergola, training Wisteria vines makes it easier to control.
 Keep in mind, however, when training Wisteria vines, the variety may exhibit different twining characteristics.
 For example, Chinese Wisteria (Wisteria sinensis) twines counterclockwise, while the Japanese variety (Wisteria floribunda) is the opposite, twining clockwise.